 — 🏴☠️ MC Pablo (@p4bl0) October 23, 2017

 I also have a brand new article called “Programming While Trans” in issue 8 of the Recompiler!
 The Recompiler is another personal favorite magazine of mine and I really admire what they’re doing over there.
 “Programming While Trans” is a special zine-style article that I drew and lettered in full color by hand, so it’s a really special piece.
 Issue 8 is also for sale now!

-I’ve also recently started writing as a regular contributor to Rogues Portal, doing mainly reviews of comics, video games, books and cartoons, as well as interviews with the creators.
+I’ve also recently started writing as a regular contributor to Rogues Portal (edit: now called Geek’d Out), doing mainly reviews of comics, video games, books and cartoons, as well as interviews with the creators.
 I cross-posted my first couple of reviews here but I don’t want to overwhelm this site with every single review I ever write, so I figure periodically I’ll share a wrap up post of all the articles I’ve been working on!
 Since I do a lot of Star Wars writing for them, I figured this week right after the release of The Last Jedi would be a good week to share!

 The story of Luke, Leia and Han Solo striking a blow to the Empire in Star Wars Episode IV is one that we all know and love.
 But have you ever spared much thought for the less memorable characters?
 Have you ever wondered why the bartender at the cantina didn’t allow droids in his bar?
 Have you spent time thinking about what stormtroopers do on their days off?
 Ever wanted to know the backstory of the red astromech that blew up before it could go work for Uncle Owen?
 Or even how that tentacle monster got into that trash compactor?